ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/time_correction/N1.png" width="99%" />
 </p>

-The correction by years seems to be able to fix really well the biases, note that it was also where the biggest biases where seen so even if further results of other types of time period do not give such good results, this bias correction will still have been very significant!
-Also, be carefull comparing the graphs as y squale is not the same on the corrected graphs.
+The correction by years seems to be able to fix really well the biases.
+Note that it was also where the biggest biases where seen so even if further results of the other types of time period do not give such good results, this bias correction will still have been very significant!
+When reading the graphs, have a look at the axis as y scale is not the same on the corrected graphs.

 <p float="left">
   <img src="/img/time_correction/N2.png" width="99%" />